JobPetrovcic/ArtinWedderburn/README.md

 This repository contains an ongoing formalization of the Artin-Wedderburn theorem in the proof assistant [**Lean 4**](https://lean-lang.org/).

 ## Authors
-Matevž Miščič, Mikita Barodka, Maša Žaucer, Job Petrovčič
+Matevž Miščič, Maša Žaucer, Job Petrovčič

 ## Info
 Information about the actual formalization is available at the [project web pages](https://jobpetrovcic.github.io/ArtinWedderburn/):